Linkaan/Fagelmatare/README.md

 ==================================
 [![Fagelmatare GPLv3 License](https://img.shields.io/badge/licens-GPLv3_License-blue.svg)](LICENSE)
 An embedded project created to learn Linux and C. Feeds and records birds using a PIR sensor.
+This is version 2 of this project, take a look at `legacy` branch to see the original project.

 Copyright (C) 2016 Linus Styrén <linus122xbb@gmail.com>